 Inflight Health Care

-If you understand the stresses imposed on your body by flying, have regular medical check-ups and take any necessary medications prior to and during your flight, you should have a safe, comfortable and enjoyable trip.
+If you understand the stresses imposed on your body by flying, have regular medical check-ups, and take any necessary medications prior to and during your flight, you should have a safe, comfortable, and enjoyable trip.

-Common Signs and Symptoms and Preventative Measures
+Common Signs and Symptoms and Preventive Measures

-- While descending, if you feel discomfort in your ears or sinuses, try to swallow, chew or open your mouth wide to promote better airflow.
+- While descending, if you feel discomfort in your ears or sinuses, try to swallow, chew, or open your mouth wide to promote better airflow.
 If your child has such problems, try giving drinks or a pacifier to promote better airflow and relieve discomfort.

-- Avoid flying within 24 hours of Scuba diving.
+- Avoid flying within 24 hours of scuba diving.

 - Reserve seats near the aircraft wings if you are prone to air sickness.

-- Avoid heavy meals, alcohol and caffeinated drinks while on board as these may cause a loss of fluid.
+- Avoid heavy meals, alcohol, and caffeinated drinks while on board as these may cause a loss of fluid.
 Instead drink water and juice frequently.
 Use a skin moisturizer.

 - Though cabin air quality is better than that of a home or office, an aircraft cabin is a public area where cross-contamination is possible.
-We suggest that you do not fly if you have any contagious disease.
+We suggest that you do not fly if you have a contagious disease.

 - Avoid wearing contact lenses during your flight.